alhafibarefoot/BareFoot_API/Documentation/Barefoot_API_Course_Complete.md

 > [!TIP]
 > The `-minimal` flag ensures we get the lightweight Minimal API template without Controllers.

+**Note on JSON**: This project includes `Microsoft.AspNetCore.Mvc.NewtonsoftJson`.
+While .NET 8 uses `System.Text.Json` by default, Newtonsoft is often added for specific serialization behaviors or legacy compatibility.

 ## 2. The `.gitignore` File
 Git is essential.
 A proper `.gitignore` prevents clutter (like `bin/`, `obj/`, `user secrets`) from hitting your repository.